 Watch local weather reports for pollen counts in your area.
 In general, the pollen counts are lowest just after sunrise.
 They then begin to increase and are usually highest at midday and throughout the afternoon.
 They begin to decrease around sunset.

-Keep windows and doors closed, both during the day and at night.
-Use air conditioning to help lower the amount of pollen that gets inside your house.
+Use air-conditioning, and change or clean all filters every month.
 Do not use a fan with an open window, as this can bring more pollen into your home.

 If possible, have a family member or friend do it for you.
 If this is not possible, use antihistamines before you mow, and wear a pollen or dust mask while you mow.

 Avoid bringing pollen back into your home when you go outdoors.

-Dry your clothes in a vented dryer.
+Take a shower and change clothing after you work or play outside.
+And dry your clothes in a vented dryer.
 Do not dry them outside on a clothesline.

 Avoid going outside on rainy or windy days when mould spores may be in the air.

-Avoid activities that expose you to moulds, such as gardening (especially working with compost), mowing the lawn, or raking leaves.
+Examples include gardening (especially working with compost), mowing the lawn, and raking leaves.

 Remove excess leaves, grass clippings, and compost from the areas close to your home.

-Use products available in auto supply stores to reduce mould that can develop in your car air conditioner.
+Use products to reduce the mould that can grow in your car air conditioner.

-Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Brian D. O'Brien MD - Internal Medicine Adam Husney MD - Family Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Rohit K Katial MD - Allergy and Immunology
+Author: Healthwise Staff Medical Review: E. Gregory Thompson MD - Internal Medicine Adam Husney MD - Family Medicine Martin J. Gabica MD - Family Medicine Kathleen Romito MD - Family Medicine Rohit K Katial MD - Allergy and Immunology

-Medical Review:E. Gregory Thompson MD - Internal Medicine & Brian D. O'Brien MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Rohit K Katial MD - Allergy and Immunology
+Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Rohit K Katial MD - Allergy and Immunology

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.